-Presently in Jamaica, four investment houses who offer Unit trust to the public of which Barita Investments Ltd. is included.
-However, with the recent lifting of the Unit Trust moratorium this February and obvious benefits collective investment schemes have to offer many other investment houses will be seeking to ride the ‘Unit Trust Train’.
+Presently in Jamaica, nine investment houses who offer Unit trust to the public of which Barita Investments Ltd. is included.
+However, with the recent lifting of the Unit Trust moratorium and obvious benefits collective investment schemes have to offer many other investment houses will be seeking to ride the ‘Unit Trust Train’.
 So with the number of Unit trusts out there and the ones that will inevitably come, trying to choose a fund that will beat the market may prove to be extraordinarily difficult for the average investor.
 Studies show that selecting unit trusts on the basis of past performance alone is not the best approach, since past performance really isn’t an indication of future results.
 It is also easy for an investor to be drawn to the most marketing driven fund that claims to be the ‘best’, but may not suit your investment needs.
 Therefore, it is my goal in this article to direct my readers to some key questions to ask that will help improve your chances of finding a fund that holds some promise of outperforming the market.

 What is the fund’s investment policy?

 The investment policy of a unit trust basically outlines the objectives & goals of the fund and states what asset classes the fund can and can’t invest in.
 It is important for you to identify a fund whose investing strategy better complements your personal financial goals.